PopovEvgeniy/unrarwizard/readme.txt

                                 Unrar wizard

-                               Version 1.2.4.1
+                               Version 1.2.5

-                         This software made was by Popov Evgeniy Alekseyevich
+                         This software was made by Popov Evgeniy Alekseyevich

-System requirement
+System requirements

 Windows 2000 or higher for 32-bit systems
 Windows Vista or higher for 64-bit systems